gsbDBI/ds-wgan/docs/source/evaluate.rst

 Evaluating Models
 =================

 The function :ref:`compare_dfs` compares the real data set ``df`` and the artificially generated data set ``df_generated`` from the WGANs.
-The output includes a comparison of means and standard deviations, histograms and scatterplots to evaluate how well the generated data matches the individual data.
+The output are a comparison of means, comparisons of standard deviations, histograms and scatterplots to evaluate the performance of the WGAN.

   .. code-block:: python